DenchiSoft/VTubeStudio/README.md

 ### Custom Data Items

-Plugins can also use this request to load arbitrary PNG/JPG data as items by passing it in via the `customDataBase64` field (has to be base64-encoded JPG or PNG file).
+Plugins can also use this request to load arbitrary PNG/JPG/GIF data as items by passing it in via the `customDataBase64` field (has to be base64-encoded JPG, PNG or GIF file).
 Leave it empty/NULL if you aren't using it.

 If you want to do this, you need the `LoadCustomImagesAsItems` permission.
 For more info on how to request permissions, check the [permissions page](Permissions/).
 If you do not have that permission, an error will be returned if you try to load a custom data image (`RequestRequiresPermission`, see [ErrorsID.cs](https://github.com/DenchiSoft/VTubeStudio/blob/master/Files/ErrorID.cs)).

-To request arbitrary data to be loaded as an item, the `customDataBase64` must contain valid data of a PNG or JPG file.
-Custom data animated or Live2D items are not currently supported.
+To request arbitrary data to be loaded as an item, the `customDataBase64` must contain valid data of a PNG, JPG or GIF file.
+Custom data Live2D items are not currently supported.
 The dimensions must be between (inclusive) 64 and 512 pixels and the data has to be smaller than 1 MB (the binary data before you encode it to base64).
+For GIF data, the GIF must contain 1024 frames or less but at least 1 frame and all frames must have the same size.

 When providing custom data, you still have to also provide a filename in the `fileName` field.
-The `fileName` has to be alphanumeric (but can contain hyphens) and must end with `.jpg`.
+The `fileName` has to be alphanumeric (but can contain hyphens) and must end with `.jpg`, `.png` or `.gif`.
 It has to be between (inclusive) 8 and 32 characters long.

 When loading custom data, you have two options:
 * Just load the custom data item instantly.